apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 * Other [data conversion functions]({{ site.baseurl }}/docs/data-type-conversion#other-data-type-conversions)
   Use the syntax described in the function descriptions.

-Keep the following best practices for converting to/from binary data:
+Keep the following best practices in mind for converting to/from binary data:

 * Use CAST for converting INT and BIGINT to/from binary types.
 * Use CONVERT_TO and CONVERT_FROM for converting other types to/from binary.